rdpoor/mulib-support/docs/index.md

 # Welcome to `mulib`
-`mulib` is curated collection of software modules written in C, written from the ground up for microcontrollers and other resource-constrained environments, that makes writing embedded applications simpler, faster and more reliable.
+`mulib` is curated collection of software modules in C, written from the ground up for microcontrollers and other resource-constrained environments, that makes writing embedded applications simpler, faster and more reliable.

 Some of the features you'll find in `mulib`: